huggingface/notebooks/sagemaker/22_accelerate_sagemaker_examples/README.md

 # accelerate-aws-sagemaker
 Examples showcasing AWS SageMaker integration of 🤗 Accelerate.
 Just give the `accelerate config` and do `accelerate launch` 🚀.
-As simple as that!
+It's as simple as that!

 1. Set up the accelerate config by running `accelerate config --config_file accelerate_config.yaml` and answer the SageMaker questions.